joshdscan/CTWhyStopped/README.md

-# Transforming Clinical Trial Labeling
+# Transforming Clinical Trial Why Stopped Labeling

-Welcome to my project for MGTA611 in Winter 2024.
-My goal was to automate the process of assigning structured labels to unstructured clinical trial text data.
-Leveraging a transformer model, specifically a pre-trained BERT, and comparing it with a simple logistic regression model, I aimed to understand the reasons clinical trials end.
+## Overview

+This project automates the labeling of unstructured clinical trial text data to identify reasons for trial termination using machine learning.

-## Key Highlights
+## Objectives

-- **Automated Labeling:** I used a BERT model to classify trial endings, aiming to make manual curation less burdensome.
-- **Model Comparison:** Included a logistic regression model for benchmarking, highlighting the transformer model's advantages.
-- **Dataset:** Utilized data from ClinicalTrials.gov, focusing on transforming it for machine learning applications.
+- **Data Transformation**: Convert unstructured text data from ClinicalTrials.gov for ML applications.
+- **Model Development**: Implement BERT and logistic regression models.
-- **Evaluation:** Concentrated on precision, recall, and F1 scores to assess the model's performance.
+- **Model Evaluation**: Compare models using precision, recall and F1 scores.

+## Data Source

+Data is sourced from [Hugging Face](https://huggingface.co/datasets/opentargets/clinical_trial_reason_to_stop), OpenTargets provided a clean and ready to use manually curated dataset.

+## Methodology

+1. **Data Preprocessing**: Clean and prepare text data.
+2. **Model Implementation**: Use BERT and logistic regression models.
+3. **Training and Evaluation**: Train models and evaluate performance.
+4. **Comparison**: Analyze strengths and weaknesses of each model.